FSB-Cloud/.github/README.md

 ### Contributing
 We welcome contributions from everyone!
 If you'd like to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make your changes.
-4. Commit your changes (git commit -am 'Add new feature').
-5. Push your branch (git push origin feature-branch).
-6. Submit a pull request.
-7. Please check the open issues to see what needs help.

 1. [Fork the repository](#1-fork-the-repository).
 2. [Create a new branch](#2-create-a-new-branch).
 3. [Make your changes](#3-make-your-changes).